In this in-depth guide, I will explain the HTTP/2.

 HTTP/2 Support and Availability

-If your website is hosted with Rovity, your website will always have access to modern technologies like HTTP/2.
+If your website is hosted with Rovity, your website will always have access to modern technologies.